oopsmonk/documentation/iota-access/1.0/tutorials/get-started.md

     Password: IOTApass1234
     ```

-5. Add the IP address of your Access Server (Raspberry Pi) to the **Settings** page
+5. Add the IP addresses of your Access Server (Raspberry Pi) and Policy Store (Linux server) to the **Settings** page

     ![Settings](../images/access-server-settings.gif)

-6. Add the IP address of your Access Policy Store (Linux server) to the **Settings** page

-7. Go to **Delegation editor** and create a new policy by selecting User 1 and Action 1
+6. Go to **Delegation editor** and create a new policy by selecting User 1 and Action 1

     ![Create a policy](../images/create-policy.gif)

-8. Refresh the home page by pulling down the page
+7. Refresh the home page by pulling down the page

     On the home page you should see the Action 1 button.